cypress-io/cypress-documentation/source/guides/guides/network-requests.md

 # Testing Strategies

-Cypress makes it easy to test the entire lifecycle of AJAX / XHR requests within your application.
+Cypress makes it easy to test the entire lifecycle of Ajax / XHR requests within your application.
 Cypress provides you direct access to the XHR objects, enabling you to make assertions about its properties.
 Additionally you can even stub and mock a request's response.

 {% note warning %}
 Please be aware that Cypress does NOT currently support the Fetch API.
 See {% issue 95 %} for more details and temporary workarounds.